 The Vegan Certified trademark was developed in 2018, in response to strong and increasing demand in New Zealand for an independent vegan certification programme.

-It is owned and administered by the NZ Vegetarian Society and actively supported by the Vegan Society of Aotearoa New Zealand.
-It has been met with enthusiasm by the ever-growing vegan community.
+It is owned and administered by the NZ Vegetarian Society and has been met with enthusiasm by the ever-growing vegan community.

 CRITERIA